elchericito/redfast-docs/docs/1-CLICK INTEGRATIONS/crm/adobe-aep-ajo.md

 2. Click **Create Action** and choose **Custom HTTP Action**
 3. Provide a Name and Description for the action
 4. In the Endpoint Configuration section:
-   1. Select the appropriate HTTP method (GET, POST, PUT, DELETE)
+   1. Set HTTP method to GET
    2. Enter the API endpoint
-   3. Configure the query params which include one or more property names along with their associated values
+   3. Configure the query params which include one or more property names along with their associated values.
+The convention is: properties%5B**keyName**%5D=**value**\`
+   4. Specify the `USER-ID` HTTP header
 5. Test the Custom HTTP Action - your Customer Success Manager will confirm that the action processed successfully
 6. Deploy the Action in AJO
    1. Save the Action